 Value of Unit:

-Physical Damage premium are also determined by the total value of all units listed on the policy.
+Total Value of all units is another factor that determines Physical Damage premium.
 Policies can be written on an Actual Cash Value, or ACV, basis or by Stated Amount provided by insured.
 (However, even though your policy may be written on a Stated Value basis, the insurance company will almost always pay based on the Actual Cash Value of your equipment.)
 So, generally, the higher the value will result in a higher premium.

 Please note that the coverages and explanations of coverages listed here can differ with every Physical Damage policy depending on policy purchased and insurance company requirements.
 Please discuss what is included and what can be added on, or endorsed, to your policy or quote with your current agent.